dmd-program/art-design-course-resources/web-design.md

 # Web Design and Development

 Many professionals work primarily as a designer \(visual layouts and styles\) or a developer \(building the functional website or web app through coding\).
-For smaller projects, you can do it all yourself, and there are some options for code-free development, but it's worht considering what skills you want to focus on.
+For smaller projects, you can do it all yourself, and there are some options for code-free development, but it's worth considering what skills you want to focus on.
 Some projects may function better as interactive prototypes or speculative mockups, which you can read more about on other pages.

 You might also create a website to supplement or present other types of work, such as illustrations, podcasts, or photography.

 ## Types of Web Projects

 - Landing page or informational site
-- Business or eCommercice site
+- Business or eCommerce site
 - Experimental site
 - Net art
 - Interactive storytelling